carokaffee/AdventOfCode2022/README.md

 # :star: Advent of Code 2022 :star:

-My days for AoC 2022 written in Python.
+My solutions for AoC 2022 written in Python.

 ## Overview